Vietnam.vn - Nền tảng quảng bá Việt Nam

 He then contacted glass squid researcher Aaron Evans, and the two quickly identified it as a giant squid based on the characteristic hooks on its tentacles.

 Dr Bolstad said she was delighted to see the first video of the giant squid in its habitat.
-“For the past 100 years, we have known about them mainly from the stomachs of whales and seabirds, or as predators of fangtooth fish caught in fishing,” she said.
+“For the past 100 years, we have known them mainly from the stomachs of whales and seabirds, or as predators of fangtooth fish caught in fishing,” she said.

 First time filming giant squid

 This squid has pearly eyes and internal organs, and a transparent body - typical characteristics of the Cranchiidae family, also known as "glass squid".
-According to Dr. Bolstad, as they mature, their bodies become thicker and more opaque due to muscle growth.
+According to Dr. Bolstad, as they mature, their bodies become thicker and more opaque due to muscle development.

-Because they have very large and sensitive eyes, they often stay away from research equipment with bright lights or sounds, making it extremely difficult to film, said Dr Bolstad.
+Because they have very large and sensitive eyes, they often stay away from research equipment with bright lights or loud sounds, making it extremely difficult to film, said Dr Bolstad.

 The successful filming of this baby squid opens up a rare opportunity to study the behavior and early development of this mysterious animal, something that could previously only be inferred from similar squid species.